yogeshojha/rengine/README.md

 reNgine is not an ordinary reconnaissance suite; it's a game-changer!
 We've turbocharged the traditional workflow with groundbreaking features that is sure to ease your reconnaissance game. reNgine redefines the art of reconnaissance with highly configurable scan engines, recon data correlation, continuous monitoring, GPT powered Vulnerability Report, Project Management and role based access control etc.

 🦾&nbsp;&nbsp; reNgine has advanced reconnaissance capabilities, harnessing a range of open-source tools to deliver a comprehensive web application reconnaissance experience.
-With it's intuitive User Interface, it excels in subdomain discovery, pinpointing IP addresses and open ports, collecting endpoints, conducting directory and file fuzzing, capturing screenshots, and performing vulnerability scans.
+With its intuitive User Interface, it excels in subdomain discovery, pinpointing IP addresses and open ports, collecting endpoints, conducting directory and file fuzzing, capturing screenshots, and performing vulnerability scans.
 To summarize, it does end-to-end reconnaissance.
 With WHOIS identification and WAF detection, it offers deep insights into target domains.
-Additionally, reNgine also identifies misconfigured S3 buckets and find interesting subdomains and URLS, based on specific keywords to helps you identify your next target, making it an go to tool for efficient reconnaissance.
+Additionally, reNgine also identifies misconfigured S3 buckets and find interesting subdomains and URLS, based on specific keywords to helps you identify your next target, making it a go-to tool for efficient reconnaissance.

 🗃️&nbsp; &nbsp; Say goodbye to recon data chaos! reNgine seamlessly integrates with a database, providing you with unmatched data correlation and organization.
 Forgot the hassle of grepping through json, txt or csv files.
 Plus, our custom query language lets you filter reconnaissance data effortlessly using natural language like operators such as filtering all alive subdomains with `http_status=200` and also filter all subdomains that are alive and has admin in name `http_status=200&name=admin`